 Straight out of the box, air purifiers and humidifiers look very similar, but they‘re pretty different inside.
 One works to sanitize allergens in the air, the other to add extra moisture to soothe irritation caused by dry air.

-Understanding the differences between air purifiers and humidifiers is crucial to helping you make the right choice for you, your family, and your home.
+Understanding the differences between the best air purifiers and humidifiers is crucial to helping you make the right choice for you, your family, and your home.
+If you want a deeper dive, we have an investigation on how air purifiers work, and we also look at the differences between air purifiers vs ionizers.

 Air purifiers vs humidifiers